EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 EMDR Reprocessing

-You are guided to reframe negative beliefs and develop more adaptive coping strategies.
+Your therapist guides you to reframe negative beliefs and develop more adaptive coping strategies.

 Imagine your brain like a filing cabinet.
 When you experience something traumatic, that memory gets filed incorrectly, maybe in the "danger" or "emergency" section.
 Every time you think about it, your brain reacts as if the danger is happening right now, causing stress.